SummerA0318/cse15l-lab-reports/Lab-Report-1.md

 |             ..  |
 +----[SHA256]-----+
 ```
 The key image is generated randomly.
-Then I login to my remote computer by the ssh command again and use command `mkdir .ssh` to make sure their is a .ssh folder in my remote computer so that the key files are in pair.
-Then I use scp command to copy the key on my local computer to be on my remote computer.
+Then I login to my remote computer by the ssh command again and use command `mkdir .ssh` to make sure their is a ".ssh" folder in my remote computer so that the key files are in pair.
+Then I use scp command `scp /Users/yubinglin/.ssh/id_rsa.pub cs15lfa22pr@ieng6.ucsd.edu:~/.ssh/authorized_keys` to copy the key on my local computer to be on my remote computer.
 Finally I no longer need to enter my password and can just login to my remote computer!

 This time the process of changing the WhereAmI file and then run it in remote computer takes me 1 minute 10 seconds.
 I save half a minute on the same process!

+Login without entering password
 ![image](https://user-images.githubusercontent.com/114268165/193389669-f930e00a-fb56-426b-8878-5d417ba9730b.jpg)

 ## Step 6: